3. Runtime Dependencies#

 >>> import detkit

-If the installed perf tool is configured properly, the output of either of the above commands should not be empty.
+tool is installed and configured properly, the output of either of the above commands should be like: